Particl-Community/academy/guides/guide_mp_vendor_understanding_sellflow.rst

 .. rst-class:: bignums

   #.
-Navigate to the :guilabel:`SELL` page of the market menu on the left of your Particl Desktop client.
-  #.
-Click on the :guilabel:`Your Orders` tab.
+Navigate to the :guilabel:`SELL` page of the market menu on the left of your Particl Desktop client and click on the :guilabel:`Your Orders` tab.
   #.
 In the :guilabel:`FILTER BY STATUS` section, you can check :guilabel:`Complete` to only see orders that have been completed.
   #.
 Click on the order's tile to expand its details and see the date and time it was completed.
   #.
 Navigate to the :guilabel:`HISTORY` page and click on the `Received` tab.